-- 19.1 Resources/Opportunities for Parent Communication with the School.
+19.1 Resources/Opportunities for Parent Communication with the School.
 Effective communication between parents, teachers, and the headmaster is a vital component of a scholar's success in the classroom.
-Some of the many communication resources and opportunities include: - · Opening Night - Parent-Teacher Conferences, held three times a year - Regular email and newsletter communication from teachers regarding general topics being covered in class and homework assignments; parents should expect a weekly newsletter - School service functions and special events - · Individually scheduled parent-teacher or parent-administrator meetings upon request
+Some of the many communication resources and opportunities include:

-- 19.2 Parent-Teacher Conferences.
+- · Opening Night - Parent-Teacher Conferences, held three times a year - Regular email and newsletter communication from teachers regarding general topics being covered in class and homework assignments; parents should expect a weekly newsletter - School service functions and special events - · Individually scheduled parent-teacher or parent-administrator meetings upon request - 19.2 Parent-Teacher Conferences.
 Held three times a year, Parent-Teacher Conferences are times set apart for parents and teachers to discuss scholar progress.
-Both parents are invited, but at least one is expected to attend.
-The school calendar lists dates of Parent-Teacher Conferences for the current academic year. - 19.3 Parent-Teacher Meetings.
+Both parents are invited, but at least one is expected to attend. - 19.3 Parent-Teacher Meetings.
 Parents who would like to meet with a teacher at a time other than the regularly scheduled Parent-Teacher Conference time may contact the teacher via email or call the office to make arrangements. - 19.4 Parent Communication with the Headmaster.
 The headmaster is directly responsible for virtually all of the day-to-day decision making that affects parents, scholars, and faculty including discipline matters, admission and seating decisions, personnel decisions (hiring/firing), evaluation of faculty, scheduling and programs, coordination with the parent organization and individual parents.
 Families are welcome at any time to schedule an appointment with the headmaster to address any concern.
 Please call the front office during school hours to schedule.